SLMillar/hobby-selector/en/step_1.md

 --- task ---

+When you have downloaded your program to your physical micro:bit, it will run immediately.

-**Test** Run your program on the physical micro:bit.
-You should now see icons randomly chosen when you shake the device.
+**Test** You should now see icons randomly chosen when you shake the micro:bit.

 --- /task ---